Skip to content

 In this example the ball number of the player is being used in your show once the player's turn has started.
 In case you want to access a variable of a specific player (which is not necessarily the current player) you can use players[<player_number>].<variable> where player_number is the player starting with 0, e.g. the second player needs the value 1 in this example.

-You can as well access game variables, machine variables or settings.
-Just use the notation game.<variable> or machine.<variable> or settings.<variable>.
+You can also access game variables, machine variables, or settings.
+Just use the notation game.<variable>, machine.<variable>, or settings.<variable>.
 You can learn more about using variables as tokens in the Dynamic Values reference page.

 Formatting of variable values